schrodinator/expert-garbanzo/README.md

 Start the server locally (see above) and run Playwright **without** parallelism: `npx playwright test --workers=1`

 Or execute the tests for each browser type individually in `npx playwright test --ui`

-When running tests in parallel, one will usually randomly fail to log in; rerunning the test on its own is successful.